Attorney Advertising · The Alvarez Law Firm · Coral Gables, FL

 People who took Ozempic, Wegovy, or Mounjaro and developed severe stomach paralysis or bowel blockage may qualify.

-Customers impacted by the 2021 data breach may be eligible to file a claim.
+Customers impacted by the 2021 data breach may still be eligible to file a claim.

 Tell us what happened.
 A real person reviews every submission and replies within one week if you may have a case.
 Free, private, and no pressure.